Awhalen1999/etch/docs/design.md

 ## rendering

+the CLI renders with [Ink](https://github.com/vadimdemedes/ink) — React for the terminal.
+Three layouts share the player HUD at the top and swap the rest based on encounter state:

+- **no encounter** — HUD + scroll (story, prose, command echoes) + input bar
+- **pre-combat**   — same layout, with a 15-second timer line appended at the bottom of the scroll (right under "press F to fight, E to escape.")
+- **in-combat**    — HUD on top, then a dedicated `CombatScene` taking the rest of the screen: enemy panel, moment panel (telegraph + last result), timing panel (bouncing bar + key hints)

-the CLI renders the game with OpenTUI components. atmospheric effects (color roles, animations, optional CRT styling) live in the UI layer. see `docs/theme.md` for the palette and `docs/tech.md` for the directory layout.
+the bouncing bar uses Unicode block characters (`▏▎▍▌▋▊▉█`) for sub-cell smoothness and re-renders at ~30fps. all color choices come from the shared theme; see `docs/theme.md` for the palette and `docs/tech.md` for the directory layout.

 ## tech

 see `docs/tech.md` for the full reference.

-short version: TypeScript + OpenTUI for the CLI (published to npm).
+short version: TypeScript + Ink for the CLI (published to npm).
 Cloudflare Workers + D1 for the inscription API.
 Astro on Cloudflare Pages for the landing site.
 No persistent server.
 No real-time multiplayer.
 Total cost: $0 at expected scale.